tldr-pages/tldr/pages/common/pamixer.md

 `pamixer --toggle-mute --sink {{ID}}`

-- Increase volume on default sink by 5%:
+- Increase the volume on default sink by 5%:

 `pamixer --increase {{5}}`